Jewish House Democrats, Rep. Omar tangle anew over Israel

 In a sign of what Republicans might attempt when the House returns next week from recess, the National Republican Congressional Committee tweeted Thursday, “@Housedemocrats must vote to strip anti-Semite @IlhanMN of her committee assignments.”

-Such an effort would attract attention but be likely to fail in the Democratic-run chamber.
-The committee is the House GOP campaign organization.
+Such an effort would attract attention but likely fail in the Democratic-run chamber.
+The NRCC is the House GOP campaign organization.